-The Limited Edition (100 only) canvas print of "Polar Shimmy", by Pauline Dueck, comes on thick (1 1/2") stretchers, with dupe/blur sides, using the best archival canvas, inks and coating.
-Pauline's numbered Certificate of Authenticity is provided with each print.
-It is available in four print sizes from our online Artists Gallery store.
+The canvas print of "Polar Shimmy", by Pauline Dueck, comes on thick (1 1/2") stretchers, with dupe/blur sides, using the best archival canvas, inks and coating.
+It is available in two print sizes from our online Artists Gallery store.
 If you would like a print with dimensions not listed, please contact us directly at 1-250-924-0901.
 We can custom print to any proportional size.

 Pauline was raised in a farming community in Southern Manitoba, Canada, spending her childhood showing horses, gardening, and participating in 4H activities.
 Art was her favorite subject in school, but her fear of being a "starving artist" prompted her to pursue an education in agriculture.
 She worked in veterinary technology and research in Alberta, Canada for 20 years, working primarily with horses and cattle.
 In her free time, when she wasn't gardening or riding horses, she pursued creative hobbies including folk art painting and home styling.
 In 2008 she retired from veterinary medicine and relocated to Vancouver Island to run a home staging company.
 She began painting in acrylics to decorate the homes and soon realized that she would rather paint than stage homes.